MicrosoftDocs/quantum-docs/articles/optimization-authenticate-service-principal.md

 ---
+author: anraman
+description: This document provides instructions on how to authenticate using a service principal. ms.author: anraman ms.date: 02/01/21 ms.service: azure-quantum ms.subservice: core ms.topic: article
 title: Using a service principal to authenticate
-description: This document provides instructions on how to authenticate using a service principal.
-author: anraman
-ms.author: anraman
-ms.date: 01/21/2021
-ms.topic: article
 uid: microsoft.quantum.optimization.authenticate-service-principal
 ---